asashepard/recursive-rag-eval/SYSTEM_ARCHITECTURE.md

 ### Extraction Prompts ([eval/experiment_config.py](eval/experiment_config.py))

-Unified prompts used by both RAG and RLM:
+Unified prompts used by both RAG and Controller-Driven:

 ```python
 EXTRACTION_SYSTEM_PROMPT = """You are a regulatory compliance expert...